 YOUR FIRST 100

-You're in an environment that is full of unknowns and you have yet to build relationship equity.
+You want to make a great impression, but you're in an environment that is full of unknowns, you haven't yet learned "how things are done around here", and you have yet to build relationship equity.

-Here are a few things I have learned over time.
-My wish is that these tools and guides help you make your best start.
+My wish is that these tools, articles and guides help you navigate these tricky early days and make your best start.

 Get ready for Day 1 in your new role.